Fiserv/firstvision-latam/docs/main-cases/4-relation.md

 ### Inquire Card or PAN token (cards/embosser/card-pan)

-Use this API **CARDS/EMBOSSER/CARD-PAN** to get the pan-token calculated for a card number.
+Use this API **CARDS/EMBOSSER/CARD-PAN** to get the PAN-token calculated for a card number.

-Pan token is a current functionality to tokenize the card number for all banks that are not a PCI certificate.
-When new card is created through API **CARD/EMBOSSER**, the pan token is calculated automatically on base a parameters previously defined.
+PAN token is a current functionality to tokenize the card number for all banks that are not a PCI certificate.
+When new card is created through API **CARD/EMBOSSER**, the PAN token is calculated automatically on base a parameters previously defined.

 This API use the PAN-TOKEN to bring the card number or card number can be used to being the PAN-TOKEN.